SpikeHD/Dorion/README.md

 [^2]: Some people report Dorion freezing on Linux, particularly when GIFs are playing.
 This is, as far as I can tell, a bug in WebkitGTK.

-[^3]: Support for WebRTC is hidden behind a build-time flag that is not used in almost every distro.
-This will be available when WebkitGTK ships with WebRTC support, or if you compile your own WebkitGTK.
+[^3]: Support for WebRTC is hidden behind a build-time flag that is unused in most distros, and if it were, the implementation is still incomplete.
+This will be available when WebkitGTK ships with WebRTC support.

 # Building